-The Postgraduate Graphic Design programme encourages its students to take a risk, to test the boundaries of the discipline and push their design ideas beyond personally predetermined limits.
+Our programme encourages its students to take a risk, to test the boundaries of the discipline and push their design ideas beyond personally predetermined limits.
 The strong international student input at postgraduate level at Edinburgh College of Art, ensures these highly talented individuals bring much experience and encourage wide-ranging thinking to the studio experience.
-Students will develop an enhanced research and design proposal, culminating in a showcase of their body of work at our annual ECA Degree Show (for MFA students).
+Students will develop an enhanced research and design proposal, culminating in a showcase of their body of work at our annual degree show (for MFA students).

 What you will study